withastro/astro/docs/src/pages/en/guides/styling.md

 ## PostCSS

 You can use any PostCSS plugin by adding a `postcss.config.cjs` file to the root of your project.
-Follow the documentation for the plugin you’re trying to install for configuration and setup.
+Follow the documentation for the plugin you're trying to install for configuration and setup.

 ---